pity7736/nyoibo/README.rst

 Installation
 ------------

 You can install nyoibo with pip.
-Nyoibo requires python 3.6 or later.
+Nyoibo requires python 3.7 or higer.

 ``pip install nyoibo``